 - Proficiency in written communication (demonstrated in the writing sample)

 - Scores at or above the 85th percentile on nationally standardized tests

 - Passing scores on all Virginia Standards of Learning tests

 The IB Application Screening Committee scores each student's application using a rubric, which incorporates the previously listed requirements.
 A personal interview with the applicant at the student's middle school will be scheduled if there is inadequate information on which to base a decision.

-The top fifty (50) applicants on the committee's ranked list will be offered admission into the Pre-IB Academy.
+Up to sixty (60) applicants on the committee's ranked list will be offered admission into the CPS Chesapeake Public Schools' Pre-IB Academy.
 The remaining students will be placed on a waiting list and will be considered for admission in the event that a student who is offered a position in the program chooses not to accept.
 The application and screening process are modeled after ones used to select students in IB world schools throughout the United States.
 The process has proven effective in identifying students who can succeed in the rigorous Diploma Program.

 Every student is expected to maintain a GPA of 3.0.
 Counseling will be available to assist each student not fulfilling his/her potential.
 Any student with a GPA below a 3.0 should schedule parent/teacher conferences to assist in attaining the minimum GPA and will be encouraged to seek tutoring.
 At the end of ninth grade, any student with a GPA below a 2.6 will be placed on Academic Probation.
 Any student with a GPA between 2.6 and 2.9 will be notified that he/she has until the end of the first term of the sophomore year to meet the minimum requirement or be placed on Academic Probation.